 In June 2017, the GASB issued Statement No 87, "Leases".
 The objective of this Statement is to better meet the information needs of financial statement users by improving accounting and financial reporting for lease by governments.
 This Statement increases the usefulness of governments' financial statements by requiring recognition of certain lease assets and liabilities for leases that previously were classified as operating leases and recognized as inflows of resources or outflows of resources based on the payment provisions of the contract.
 It establishes a single model for lease accounting based on the foundational principle that leases are financings of the right to use an underlying asset.
 Under this Statement, a lessee is required to recognize a lease liability and an intangible right-to-use lease asset, and a lessor is required to recognize a lease receivable and a deferred inflow of resources, thereby enhancing the relevance and consistency of information about government's leasing activities.
 The requirements of this Statement are effective for reporting periods beginning after December 15, 2019.
 Earlier application is encouraged.
 The District is evaluating the impact of this standard on the financial statements.
+Due to the COVID-19 pandemic, the GASB issued Statement No. 87, "Leases" pronouncement is postponed until December 15, 2021.

-NOTE 2 - CASH AND INVESTMENTS
+NOTE 2 CASH AND INVESTMENTS

-Unrestricted cash and investments as of June 30, 2019, consists of the following:
+Unrestricted cash and investments as of June 30, 2020, consists of the following: